0LNetworkCommunity/libra-legacy-v6/language/diem-framework/releases/artifacts/current/docs/modules/FullnodeSubsidy.md

 <pre><code><b>public</b> <b>fun</b> <a href="FullnodeSubsidy.md#0x1_FullnodeSubsidy_get_proof_price">get_proof_price</a>(one_val_subsidy: u64): u64 {
   <b>let</b> global_proofs = <a href="MinerState.md#0x1_MinerState_get_fullnode_proofs">MinerState::get_fullnode_proofs</a>();

-  // proof price is simple, miners divide the equivalent of one compliant validator's subsidy.
+  // proof price is simple, miners divide the equivalent of one compliant
+  // validator's subsidy.
-  // miners get a subsidy per proof in their tower.
+  // Miners get a subsidy per proof in their tower.

-  // Note <b>to</b> rascals: I know what you're thinking, but for the same effort you'll put into that idea, it would be more profitable <b>to</b> just run a validator node.
+  // Note <b>to</b> rascals: I know what you're thinking, but for the same effort
+  // you'll put into that idea, it would be more profitable <b>to</b> just run
+  // a validator node.

   one_val_subsidy/global_proofs
 }